vietlq/ocaml-training/03_persistency_laziness/README.md

 * A syntactic construction: `lazy expr`, where `lazy` is a keyword
 * A function for explicit evaluation: `Lazy.force: 'a lazy_t -> 'a`

+#### How laziness works

+* Internally, the laziness is implemented with side-effects
+* A creation a lazy value, of type `'a lazy_t` is a *frozen* computation
+* *Frozen computation* is a closure - representing a function of type `unit -> 'a`
+* After the first evaluation, all references to the closure are replaced with the computed value
+* A hidden closure may introduce hard to track memory leaks.
+Use with care